 Knowledge & Understanding

-Understand the features and settings of Facebook, Instagram and Linkedin, including how to create pages or profiles, set up business or creator accounts, and manage privacy and security settings.
+Understand the features and settings of Facebook, Instagram and LinkedIn, including how to create pages or profiles, set up business or creator accounts, and manage privacy and security settings.

 Understand the Knowledge of how to optimize profile pages and posts for visibility and engagement, including the appropriate use of profile pictures, cover photos, and bios.